exneval/with-vanilla-extract/README.md

 # Turborepo starter

-This is a pnpm turborepo Next.js with Material UI.
+This is a pnpm turborepo Next.js with Vanilla-Extract.

 ## What's inside?